Table of Contents

 - Full sensor support : IMU, barometer, GPS/compass, and large BlackBox storage.

 My flight controller will run Betaflight, so components choice is narrowed to those supported by the software, simplifying the overall conception.
-The huge number of Betaflight based FC these days gave a lot of material for retro-enginnering, which allowed me to spot the most common components used and to drawn a global architecture.
+The huge number of Betaflight based FC these days gave me a lot of material for retro-enginnering, which allowed me to spot the most common components used and to drawn a global architecture.

 The Betaflight source code and it’s documentation also helped me figuring out the pinout requirement for each on-board IC.
 I decided to not re-use an existing target pinout, as the unified target system allow anyone to create a target quite easely without compiling a specific binary file.
 This choice allowed me to optimize the components layout and to get a clean routing.
 I describe in an other post how to create a custom target, from the STM32 pinout to the Betaflight configuration file generation.